august-hill/generative-ai-for-beginners/15-rag-and-vector-databases/README.md

     # create a message object
     messages=[
-        {"role": "system", "content": "You are an AI assiatant that helps with AI questions."}, {"role": "user", "content": history[-1]}
+        {"role": "system", "content": "You are an AI assistant that helps with AI questions."}, {"role": "user", "content": history[-1]}
     ]